One of the best things about summer is eating fresh produce in season.

-Nutritionist and Kripalu Healthy Living faculty member John Bagnulo, PhD, MPH, highly recommends buying organic, especially for produce contaminated with the highest levels of pesticides and herbicides, known as The Dirty Dozen.
+Nutritionist and Kripalu presenter John Bagnulo, PhD, MPH, highly recommends buying organic, especially for produce contaminated with the highest levels of pesticides and herbicides, known as The Dirty Dozen.
 (That list, compiled by the Environmental Working Group, currently includes apples, strawberries, grapes, celery, peaches, spinach, sweet bell peppers, nectarines [imported], cucumbers, cherry tomatoes, snap peas [imported], and potatoes.)

 Kripalu Executive Chef Jeremy Rock Smith says his favorite summer foods include watercress, arugula, tomatoes, fava beans, zucchini, green beans, berries, and melon.
 Kripalu Lead Nutritionist Annie B. Kay, who teaches Kripalu’s Nutrition and Cooking Immersion, says she loves basil this time of year—great to add to salads and for making pesto.